FOSSClubSIT/FOSS-Recruitment-2025/projects/Varshney_vinayak/Readme.md

     - you can now check for if the password has a digit and special character
 - v0.1
     - you password now has a score (heheheeheheh)
+- v0.5
+    - Added a ML model (Logistic Regression) i know it is an overkill but its my personal touch.

 - Works offline

 ---